How to determine if a mailbox is on-premises or in Office 365 located? That information…

 Exchange Hybrid design and planning

 Are you following the course Exchange Hybrid?
-If you are, you do know that we have to design and plan the Exchange Hybrid environment.
+If you are, you know that we have to design and plan the Exchange Hybrid environment.
 After that, we can create a Microsoft 365 tenant and run the Exchange Hybrid Wizard to start migrating mailboxes.
 In this article, you will learn Exchange Hybrid best practices configuration.

 Introduction